top of page

 CMD Overview

-Congenital Muscular Dystrophy Subtypes
+The 5 Primary Subtypes of Congenital Muscular Dystrophy

 • Collagen 6 (Ullrich CMD, Intermediate COL6, Bethlem Myopathy)